Puguix/Ensimag-projects/README.md

 Processor design and operation project in VHDL where we implemented some CPU instructions.

+### DAC

+Distributed application conception.
+A project with a frontend in React and a backend made with java spring-boot.
+We made a online casino.

 ### Database

 A database system management project.
 We had to create a database for a small Uber like.

+### Ethique

+Assigning ESG grades to company then building a portfolio to track the inflation with ESG and crisis risk constraints.

 ### Java Project